 They also last much longer than incandescent bulbs.
 Incandescent bulbs last up to 2,000 hours, which comes out to about 250 days at eight hours of use a day.
 LEDs, on the other hand, claim to last up to 25,000 hours, which is 3,125 days at the same usage.

 All of this can translate to big gains when it comes to convincing a buyer to purchase your home.
 In the kitchen, install blue-tinted LED bulbs under kitchen cabinets to add depth and illuminate counter space.
 In the bathroom, replace the overhead incandescent bulbs with white LED bulbs for a classic feel.

 These bulbs have decreased substantially in price over the years: Some now cost as little as $2, while commercial-grade bulbs run in the hundreds.
 Shop around and see what fits your budget and needs.

 When potential buyers come to your home, their first impression is your home’s exterior.
 Make the most of this opportunity with exterior lighting fixtures to boost your house’s curb appeal.

-Floodlights on your home’s exterior can be a big selling point for your buyers in terms of safety, since they reduce the amount of places a burglar could hide in your yard.
-Installing lights on the path leading up to your door highlights your attention to detail and makes your home safer and more inviting.
+Floodlights on your home’s exterior can be a big selling point for your buyers in terms of safety since they reduce the number of places a burglar could hide in your yard.
+Installing lights on the path leading up to your door highlight your attention to detail and makes your home safer and more inviting.

 When you’re choosing outdoor lighting, there are a few things you’ll need to consider:

 If you’re selling an older house, consider replacing your old fuse box or breaker panel.
-Old panels weren’t built to handle modern levels of electricity, and can potentially overheat and cause house fires.
+Old panels weren’t built to handle modern levels of electricity and can potentially overheat, causing house fires.